JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 <img width="427" height="308" alt="image" src="https://github.com/user-attachments/assets/88868acb-20d8-41fb-ae66-459f61a54537" />
 <br>

-*  Annual members in Cyclistic were the significantly higher proportion which is 63% in total compared to the casual riders in 2024.
+*  Annual members in Cyclistic were the significantly higher proportion which is 63% in total compared to the casual riders only 37% in total in 2024.

 ### Total Number of Rides by Types of Bikes (Members vs. Casual Riders)
 <img width="1543" height="829" alt="image" src="https://github.com/user-attachments/assets/f08e8d23-2a4f-4c52-a241-3c32726921d5" />